J.C. Penney shares dive 25 percent on forecast cut, weak results

 The company’s shares fell more than 20 percent to $1.92 in trading before the bell, its lowest since listing on the New York Stock Exchange a week before the launch of the Great Depression in 1929.

-The company said it now expected a loss of between $1 per share and 80 cents per share, much bigger than its previously estimated loss of between 7 cents and 13 cents.
+The company said it now expected a loss of between $1 per share and 80 cents per share, much bigger than its previously estimated range of a 7 cent loss to a 13 cent profit.

 “We took necessary actions to mark down and clear excessive inventory positions across many of our categories, which encompasses more than just seasonal product or fashion misses,” Chief Financial Officer Jeffrey Davis said.